Canyoneering at Kawasan Falls and Badian, Cebu, Philippines

 What is Canyoneering?

-Why is it so famous?
+But why is it so popular?
 Look at the picture below.
 I mean, just look at the color of the water.
 I swear it was not photoshopped.
 It really was that blue!

 However, if you’d like to travel there independently and book a tour once you’re in Badian, you can do so by bus.

 - From Cebu City: From the South Terminal, get a bus heading to Bato.
 The journey should take around 3 – 4 hours and cost you around PHP120.
 Note that there are two different routes.
 You should get the one that goes to Bato via Barili.

 - From Oslob: Get a bus to Bato, and from there, change to another bus to Badian.
 The entire journey should take you 2 – 3 hours.

 - From Moaboal: Take a bus bound for Cebu City, and alight at Badian.
 The journey will take 30 – 40 minutes.